Bl0odWolf/Bl0odWolf/README.md

 # 👋 Welcome to my profile
- Hello, you may callme blood wolf, i'm a game developer, i have 15 years, i'm write codes on cell 😜, my main languages are Lua and CPP i already made some projects like [icosaidrium (map editor for mobile)](./) using `löve2d`.
+ Hello, you may callme blood wolf, i'm a game developer, i have 15 years, i'm write codes on cell 😜 i already made some projects like [icosaidrium (map editor for mobile)](./) and anothers: 0 games using `löve2d`.
 - 🔭 I’m currently working on "vrumm vrummm"
 - 🌱 I’m currently learning CPP